nextzuckerberg/shopping-cart/README.md

 ```
 However, the code should work in your base environment
 ## Usage
-To run the script, type the following in the commands line
+To run the script, type the following in the command line
 ```sh
 python shopping_cart.py
 ```